 If your dishwasher front is made of plastic, use a sponge and hot, soapy water to wipe it down.
-For stainless steel dishwashers, glass cleaner is effective at removing built-up grime, smudges, and fingerprints.
+For stainless steel dishwashers, glass cleaner or a cleaner specifically formulated for stainless steel appliances is effective at removing built-up grime, smudges, and fingerprints.
 Avoid spraying the cleaner directly onto the dishwasher front, because the moisture could damage its electronic controls.

 Step 2: Clear the Filter